batfish/batfish/README.md

 If you'd like a hosted service, drop a line to info@intentionet.com.

-## What devices does Batfish support?
+## What configuration formats does Batfish support?

 Batfish supports configurations for a large and growing set of (physical and virtual) devices, including:
   - Arista